MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Setup/mya-disable-insights.md

 # Metadata Sample
 # required metadata

-title: Disable Insights by Outlook
+title: Disable Insights by MyAnalytics
-description: How to disable Insights by Outlook at the organizational level
+description: How to disable Insights by MyAnalytics at the organizational level
 author: paul9955
 ms.author: v-pascha
 ms.date: 03/15/2019